quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.md

 ## Gain and attenuation

-For QRM modules you can set the gain parameters in decibels.
+For QRM modules you can set the gain parameters in dB.
 It is possible to add the following to `complex_output_0`.
 The parameters `input_gain_I` and `input_gain_Q` correspond to the qcodes parameters [in0_gain](https://qblox-qblox-instruments.readthedocs-hosted.com/en/master/api_reference/qcm_qrm.html#pulsar-qrm-pulsar-in0-gain) and [in1_gain](https://qblox-qblox-instruments.readthedocs-hosted.com/en/master/api_reference/qcm_qrm.html#pulsar-qrm-pulsar-in1-gain) respectively.

 ```{code-block} python